-Mainstem slough habitats in the proposed impoundment areas are relatively small compared to available slough habitats in the Susitna River below Devil Canyon.
+Mainstem slough habitats in the proposed impoundment areas are relatively small compared to sloughs in the lower Susitna River.
 They generally flow clear except during periods of high water when they are affected by the turbid flow of the Susitna River.
-Water quality data collected at slough sites during 1982 was limited to Upper and Lower Jay Creek Slough.
-These data show that conductivity levels are significantly higher in these slough habitats compared to levels in the mainstem or tributaries indicating that they are probably spring fed (Appendix 5C, Tables 1-27).
+Water quality data collected at slough sites was limited to Upper and Lower Jay Creek Slough.
+These data show that conductivity levels are significantly higher in these slough habitats compared to levels in the mainstem or tributaries (Appendix 5C, Tables 1-27).

-Preliminary investigations indicate that these sloughs appear to be a commonly utilized habitat of resident juvenile fish in the area.
+These four mainstem sloughs appear to be the preferred habitat of resident juvenile fish in the area.
 Juvenile Arctic grayling, sucker, and whitefish have been found to utilize these sloughs during the summer months.
-A juvenile burbot was also found in Upper Jay Creek slough on one occasion.
+Burbot have also been found in some slough habitats on occasion.
 Few adult fish have been observed in these slough habitats.